Europe's finance chiefs to call for anti-money laundering agency

 Officials will call on the European Commission, the European Union's (EU) executive arm, to further consider and make a proposal for setting up a common institution to fight illicit financial flows, according to a draft document seen by Bloomberg.
 They're set to agree on the recommendations on Thursday in Brussels.

+That followed scandals over the past two years including at Danske Bank A/S, Nordea Bank Abp and ING Groep NV.

-While an accord would reflect widespread recognition on the need for reform, there are still many questions on what exactly needs to be done, according to two officials involved in the talks who asked not to be identified because the discussions aren't public.
+While an accord would reflect widespread recognition on the need for reform, there are still many questions on what exactly needs to be done, according to two officials involved in the talks.
 Thorny issues include areas like law enforcement, which are traditionally handled at the national level, they said.

 The Netherlands, France, Germany, Italy, Spain and Latvia outlined their preference for such a solution last month, jointly calling for a "supervision function" at the European level.
-Member states should also have less leeway in how they apply EU anti-money laundering rules, they said.
+BLOOMBERG